ppp-kohe/autogui/README.md

 The library implicitly has code for detecting existence of *flatlaf* and applying its LAF at launching with following OS's current theme.
 The detection is simply done by accessing to the reflection Class object through `Class.forName`.

-For example in macOS, you can launch the library's app with the combination of flatlaf and the JVM option `-Dapple.awt.application.appearance=system`, it will get best experience as modern GUI including displaying Emoji and the dark-mode titlebar.
+For example in macOS, you can launch the library's app with the combination of flatlaf (confirmed by `com.formdev:flatlaf:2.1`) and the JVM option `-Dapple.awt.application.appearance=system`, it will get best experience as modern GUI including displaying Emoji and the dark-mode title-bar.

 <img src="docs/images/image-dark-h.png" srcset="docs/images/image-dark-h.png 1x, docs/images/image-dark.png 2x" alt="Progress">